Dloranger/NanoHats/README.md

 The MIT License (MIT)

-BakeBit for the NanoPi NEO: an open source platform for connecting BakeBit Sensors to the NanoPi NEO.
+NanoHat for the NanoPi DUO/NEO/NEO2/NEOPlUS2: an open source platform for connecting BakeBit Sensors Hat / Motor Hat / Oled Hat.
-Copyright (C) 2016  FriendlyARM
+Copyright (C) 2017  FriendlyARM / Richard Neese <r.neese@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal